Scalable Bayesian computation for crossed and nested hierarchical models: Crossed effects models

-The cost per iteration of the collapsed Gibbs sampler proposed above is of order $\bigo{KNL+KL^{3} + pL^{2}}$, as we show now.
-The evaluation of the gradients terms in \eqref{eq:marginal_expr} has a $\bigo{NL}$ cost for each factor, since
+The cost per iteration of the Gibbs sampler based on local centering proposed in Section \ref{sec:gibbs_method_nGauss} is of order $\bigo{nKL + KL^{3} + pL^{2}}$, as we show now.
+The evaluation of the gradients terms in \eqref{eq:marginal_expr} has a $\bigo{nL}$ cost for each factor, since

-implies that exactly $N$ terms of the form $\nabla_{\ba_{i }^{(k)}} \log p(\by_j \mid \ba)$ for $j=1,\dots,N$ need to be computed, at $\bigo{L}$ cost each.
-By similar arguments also the likelihood evaluations required by the acceptance probability computation require $\bigo{NL}$ operations per factor.
-Given the gradient and likelihood computations, one can eigendecompose $\bT_{k}$ at $\bigo{L^{3}}$ cost and then perform the updates of $\bxi_{i}^{(k)}$ for all $i$ at $\bigo{I_{k}L^{2}}$ cost.
-Summing over factors we obtain the $\bigo{KNL+KL^{3} + pL^{2}}$ cost.
-The update from $\law(\ba^{(0)} \mid \bxi^{(k)})$ requires $\bigo{L^3}$ operations, which does not influence the overall cost and can further be reduced to $\bigo{L^2}$ if the prior precision $\bT_{pr}$ is diagonal and $\bT_k$ has already been eigendecomposed.
+implies that exactly $N$ terms of the form $\nabla_{\ba_{i}^{(k)}} \log p(\by_{j} \mid \ba)$ for $j = 1, \dots, n$ need to be computed, at $\bigo{L}$ cost each.
+By similar arguments also the likelihood evaluations required by the acceptance probability computation require $\bigo{nL}$ operations per factor.
+Given the gradient and likelihood computations, one can eigendecompose $\bT_{k}$ at $\bigo{L^{3}}$ cost and then perform the updates of $\bxi_{i}^{(k)}$ for all $i$ at $\bigo{p_{k}L^{2}}$ cost.
+Summing over factors we obtain the $\bigo{nKL + KL^{3} + pL^{2}}$ cost.
+The update from $\law(\ba^{(0)} \mid \bxi^{(k)})$ requires $\bigo{L^{3}}$ operations, which does not influence the overall cost and can further be reduced to $\bigo{L^{2}}$ if the prior precision $\bT_{pr}$ is diagonal and $\bT_{k}$ has already been eigendecomposed.

-While the relaxation time of MCMC algorithms is hard to characterize in general, that of the collapsed Gibbs sampler for Gaussian likelihood has become to a good extent understood due to the recent work in \cite{collapsed_crossed}.
-We now provide a complexity result that builds upon \citet[Theorem 4]{collapsed_crossed}, the proof of which is found in the Appendix.